telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

       new kendo.mobile.Application();
     </script>

-## Changing Android tint color
+### Change Android Tint Color

-As of Q1 2014, every Android application also can have the ability to set "tint color" which is used for highlighting specific interactive elements throughout the whole application.
+As of Kendo UI Q1 2014 release, every Android application can also have the ability to set a tint color which is used for highlighting specific interactive elements throughout the whole application.
+The tint color can also be set per a single view.
+The Kendo UI Android themes for mobile (`android-light` and `android-dark`) are created to be similarly easy to change the application tint color with the CSS rule demonstrated below.

-The tint color can be also set per single view.
-The Kendo UI Mobile's Android theme (android-light and android-dark) are created to be similarly easy to change the application tint color with this CSS rule:
+###### Example

     .km-android .km-shim,
     .km-android .km-popup,